roohy/iLASH/README.md

 - **slice_size:** If *auto_slice* mode is set to *0*, This parameter would be used as slice length for SNP-based slicing.
 For example if this parameter is set to 2000, each slice will be 2000 SNPs long.
 This parameter will be ignored in other slice modes.
 - **step_size:** In the SNP-based slicing approach, step size dictates how many SNPs two consecutive windows will *not* share.
 Figure below demonstrates a scenario with a slice size of 2000 SNPs and a step size of 1000 SNPs.
 This parameter is also ignored in other slicing modes.
 ![SNP-Based Slicing](./assets/snp_based.png)
 - **min_length:** Minimum length of IBD tracts iLASH is looking for.
 Segments that are shorter than this threshold will be ignored.
-If *auto_slice* mode is set to 1, this value will be used in conjunction with the map file to determine the size of each slice in terms of number SNPs.
+- **slice_length:**: If *auto_slice* mode is set to 1, this value will be used in conjunction with the map file to determine the size of each slice in terms of number SNPs.
 This each slice will have a different SNP count but covers the same genetic distance.
 See the figure below.
 - **cm_overlap:** If *auto_slice* mode is set to 1, this value sets the amount of overlap two consecutive windows share (in terms of genetic distance).
 It can be thought of as the inverse of *step_size* parameter for distance-based slicing.
 For example, if *min_length* is set to 3 cM and *cm_overlap* is set to 1 cM, as shown in the figure below, *min_length - cm_overlap (3-1=2)* will be used to determine the starting point for the next slice.
 ![Distance-Based Slicing](./assets/dist_based.png)